 In 1978, the B-reader certification examination system began operating, and, nowadays, the examination entails a timed classification of 125 radiographs.
 To become a B-reader, one must undergo the examination provided by the Appalachian Laboratory for Occupational Safety and Health, which is located in Morgantown, West Virginia.

 A chest X-ray is typically the first diagnostic test a victim of asbestos exposure has to undergo in order to have their lungs examined for the presence of asbestos fibers.
-However, because lung diseases caused by asbestos exposure are extremely complex and challenging to correctly diagnose, the expertise of a medical professional with vast experience in interpreting the chest X-rays of people affected by occupational toxic agents is necessary.
-This medical professional must be a B-reader, as, if you intend to seek compensation for a pulmonary disease stemming from asbestos exposure, your chest X-rays must have been examined by a B-reader and not by any other medical professional.
+However, because lung diseases caused by asbestos are challenging to diagnose, the expertise of a medical professional with vast experience in interpreting the chest X-rays of people affected by occupational toxic agents is necessary.
+This medical professional must be a B-reader as, if you intend to seek compensation for a pulmonary disease stemming from asbestos exposure, your chest X-rays must have been examined by a B-reader and not by any other medical professional.
 This is also the requirement of asbestos trust funds.

 There are 12 degrees of asbestos lung disease, depending on how much asbestos dust you have in your lungs, and only a B-reader can precisely assign you a degree.
 The radiologists in regular hospitals and medical centers cannot carry out a thorough interpretation of your chest X-ray if your lungs were affected by asbestos exposure, as they do not have the required expertise.